-FCDO first developed the tool in 2008 centrally and in collaboration with country offices.
+9. Development and coordination FCDO first developed the tool in 2008 centrally and in collaboration with country offices.
 The guidance note was revised and updated in 2011 to bring it in line with FCDO Strengthened Approach to Budget support.
 The guidance note was expanded to incorporate external audit and legislative scrutiny into the FRA.
 FCDO last updated the FRA after 2018.
 FRA was developed internally by FCDO and is used for internal fiduciary risk assessment purposes.
 The Independent Commission for Aid Impact (ICAI), as part of its evaluation, identified the need for FCDO to improve transparency and monitoring of fiduciary risks in bilateral programs implemented by multilateral partners.
 FCDO outlined how they are working with multilateral organizations to coordinate and strengthen the approach to monitoring fiduciary risks and have Senior Responsible Owners covering institutional relationships with each multilateral organization with which they work.

-The application of the methodology includes the following elements: secondary research and information from FCDO, request for detailed documents and up-to-date information, questionnaires for feedback, face-to-face interviews, validation of data to arrive at a judgment on performance, or presentations and exit interviews.
+10. Assessment management The application of the methodology includes the following elements: secondary research and information from FCDO, request for detailed documents and up-to-date information, questionnaires for feedback, face-to-face interviews, validation of data to arrive at a judgment on performance, or presentations and exit interviews.
 FCDO country offices are custodians and may contract consultants to help with analytical components of individual FRAs.
 FCDO country offices and consultants work closely with governments over the course of the assessment.
 All FRAs are subject to central scrutiny and review as detailed in Annex 3 of the guidance note.
 The review process is led by FCDO, Finance and Corporate Performance Division (FCPD) and is supported by a panel of independent PFM experts.
 The review helps provide assurance to accounting officers and ministers and ensure consistency across FRAs being carried out in different countries.

-FRAs are used by the FCDO staff when assessing the fiduciary risks associated with providing financial aid to governments.
+11. Uses by the government and members of the PFM community FRAs are used by the FCDO staff when assessing the fiduciary risks associated with providing financial aid to governments.
 FRAs are built into all programs designed and implemented by FCDO.
 FRA feeds into FCDO decision-making process and is critical for accountability purposes.

-FCDO strongly recommends and prefers to use PEFA assessments to inform FRAs.
+12. Sequencing with other tools FCDO strongly recommends and prefers to use PEFA assessments to inform FRAs.
 To the extent possible, FRAs should draw information from recent PEFA assessments.
 In the absence of a PEFA assessment, the FRA should follow FCDO's Eight Good Practice Principles and 15 benchmarks to carry out the assessment.
 Further information on the GPP and benchmarks can be found in Annex 14 of the guidance note.

-Based on the current guidance note, country offices are required to conduct an FRA once every three years.
+13. PFM capacity building No PFM capacity development function is envisaged for the tool.
+14. Tracking of changes and frequency of assessments Based on the current guidance note, country offices are required to conduct an FRA once every three years.
 After an FRA has been completed, any changes and developments that take place in a country receiving FCDO aid are systematically monitored.
 For this purpose, it is mandatory for FCDO to complete an Annual Statement of Progress (ASP), which is essential for tracking a country's commitment to improving PFM and fighting corruption.
 It also helps to identify any new fiduciary risks that may have emerged.
 If significant risks emerge, FCPD will be informed and a full FRA will be needed.
+15. Resource requirements Transparency

-Methodology in the form of how-to guidance note is available.
+16. Access to methodology Methodology in the form of how-to guidance note is available.
 The most recent guidance note was published in 2011.

-FCDO maintains an internal repository.
+17. Access to assessment results FCDO maintains an internal repository.
 Results from FRAs are not publicly available.
 They are shared with partner country governments and other interested development partners.

-Guidelines for Risk Management (GRM) - Danish International Development Agency
+Guidelines for Risk Management (GRM) -Danish International Development Agency